 “Singapore is a key global data center market and a global leader in the development and adoption of emerging technologies.
 Applications including artificial intelligence, the Internet of Things and blockchain technology are already being used across various industries, and 5G usage is expected to grow with the roll-out of commercial networks in the coming year.
 With our new facility, we are well-positioned to help our customers drive their next phase of growth.”

 Digital Realty cites statistics that predict emerging technologies such as artificial intelligence, the internet of things, blockchain, and 5G will contribute more than S$29.4 billion by 2024, and S$49.8 billion by 2029.

 “Digital Realty's top priority is the health and safety of our employees, partners and customers, and we are focused on ensuring that our global platform supports business continuity for all our customers especially during the challenges posed by the current global pandemic,” says Digital Realty's chief executive officer, A. William Stein.

-“The development of our third data centre in Singapore underscores our long-term commitment to supporting the country’s digital economy as well as its fast-growing fintech industry, and to help keep critical industries functioning.
-The new facility will be one of the most energy-efficient data centres in Singapore and will help our customers realise their digital ambitions as well as their sustainability goals.”
+“The development of our third data center in Singapore underscores our long-term commitment to supporting the country's digital economy as well as its fast-growing fintech industry, and to help keep critical industries functioning.
+The new facility will be one of the most energy-efficient data centers in Singapore and will help our customers realise their digital ambitions as well as their sustainability goals.”